 |

-Powell, OH has 16,645 households, with an average household size of 2.72.
+Powell has 16,645 households, with an average household size of 2.72.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Powell, OH do for work — and how long it takes them to get there.
+Here’s what the people living in Powell do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-45,284 people call Powell, OH home.
+45,284 people call Powell home.
 The population density is 1,612.68 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population